sonic-net/SONiC/doc/mgmt_netconf/hld_NETCONF-NTT.md

 </p>

 ### Build time workflow

+> TODO: This workflow should be updated after porting to latest master branch & testing the procedure

 The NETCONF server leverages below components during build time to create REST client and for schema translation.